 Job placement after graduation (from Ph.D.
 Class of 2006-2011)Academic institutions – 33% Consulting and Think-tanks – 33% Industry and Own businesses – 33%

 How many doctoral students are in your program?
 As of August 2018, we have 10 current Ph.D. students.
 We admit on average 4-6 students per year.
 How long does it take to complete a Ph.D. degree?
 While the program is designed in such a way that allows students to complete within 4 years.
 Typically, students take 5-6 years to complete the degree requirements.
 Do you offer a part-time Ph.D. program or a distance-learning/external program?
 No, the Ph.D. program requires a full-time commitment.
 Students must be active and participate in the classes and research activities on campus throughout the whole program.
 The classes may be offered during the weekday evenings or on Saturday to accommodate the need of students who work during the days.
 Is financial aid available to students?
-Yes, both local and international students are eligible for scholarships which generally cover the full or partial tuition fees.
-The decisions on the amount and conditions of scholarship grants are made by the Ph.D.
+Yes, both local and international students are eligible for financial aid which generally cover the full or partial tuition fees.
+All applicants are automatically considered for financial aid without completing any additional document.
+The decisions on the amount and conditions of financial aid are made by the Ph.D.
 Admissions Committee, which evaluates each applicant based on their merits and academic potential.
-When is the application deadline?
-The application deadline is usually at the end of February of any given year.
-We admit once a year to begin the program in May.
+During the course of the Ph.D. study, students may also apply for education and/or research scholarships offered by Chulalongkorn University.
+The eligibility requirements and scholarship conditions differ.
+Sasin Ph.D. students are eligible to apply for the following scholarships by Chulalongkorn Graduate School.
+(1) The 100th Anniversary Chulalongkorn University for Doctoral Scholarship (Item#1 in this link) (2) The 90th Anniversary of Chulalongkorn University Scholarship (Item#1 in this link) (3) Overseas Academic Presentation Scholarship Option II for Graduate Student’s and Postdoctoral Fellow’s Publication (Item#5 in this link) When is the application deadline?
+The application deadline is usually at the end of March of any given year.
+We admit once a year to begin the program in July.
 What does Sasin look for in applicants?
 Sasin’s faculty selects qualified students based on evidence of outstanding intellectual ability and a strong commitment to a career in research.
 The student’s research agenda, with its fit within the general research interests of the faculty, is evaluated.
 The strength of the recommendation letters, the academic record at the applicant’s undergraduate /graduate institution, and performance on standardized tests are included in the review.
-Do I have to take the GRE or GMAT to apply?
-Is there a minimum score?
-Yes, all applicants to the Ph.D. program must take either the GRE or GMAT.
-There is no minimum test score required by each doctoral program.
-On average, our incoming class scores in the high 80-90 percentile range on the Quantitative part of the tests.
-Can I submit the GMAT/GRE/TOEFL/IELTS scores after the application form submission?
-The application is considered incomplete if the test scores are missing.
-Old or expired test scores are considered invalid.
-Applicant must submit all relevant documents and application materials, including the test scores before the application deadline to be considered for admission to the program.
-Can I waive the TOEFL/IELTS score requirement?
-Non-native English-speaking applicants may qualify for an exemption from English
+Not Required for Admission We do not require:

 proficiency testing if you have: